for-giobbe/PAINT/markdowns/part_3.md

 - the DESeq2 results table
 - upregulated genes output file
 - downregulated genes output file
+- wetger to flip contrast (boolean - LogFc values are multiplied by -1)

 A total of 500 DE genes are found - of which 279 are downregulated and 221 upregulated.